senithu-perera/CompInno.github.io/README.md

 ## License

-This project is licensed under the [Your License Name].
+This project is licensed under the Hawk Tuah Name.
 See the [LICENSE](LICENSE) file for details.